 Fellowship in Collaborative Conservation

-Olivia, shown here stabilizing a painted mural at George Floyd Square, is MACC’s current one-year Collaborative Conservation Fellow.
+Olivia, shown here stabilizing a painted mural at George Floyd Square, was a MACC one-year Collaborative Conservation Fellow.
 She has a special interest in community-led preservation and her independent research project is related to cultural heritage materials in the St. Paul, Minnesota Hmong community.
-She plans to apply for graduate training in Art Conservation after her Fellowship.

 2023 – Rachel Moore (Hopi)